Catholic Church in England and Wales: Stuart period

 The restoration of the monarchy under Charles II (1660–1685) also saw the restoration of a Catholic-influenced court like his father's.
-However, although Charles himself had Catholic leanings, he was first and foremost a pragmatist and realised the vast majority of public opinion in England was strongly anti-Catholic, so he agreed to laws such as the Test Act requiring any appointee to any public office or member of Parliament to deny Catholic beliefs such as transubstantiation.
+However, although Charles himself had Catholic leanings, he was first and foremost a pragmatist and realised the vast majority of public opinion in England was strongly anti-Catholic, and so he agreed to laws such as the Test Act, requiring any appointee to any public office or member of Parliament to deny Catholic beliefs such as transubstantiation.
 As far as possible, however, he maintained tacit tolerance.
 Like his father, he married a Catholic, Catherine of Braganza.
 (He would become Catholic himself on his deathbed.)

 James II was the last Catholic to reign as monarch of England (and Scotland and Ireland).

-Charles' brother and heir James, Duke of York (later James II), converted to Catholicism in 1668–1669.
-When Titus Oates in 1678 alleged a (totally imaginary, a hoax) "Popish Plot" to assassinate Charles and put James in his place, he unleashed a wave of parliamentary and public hysteria which led to the execution of 17 Catholics on the scaffold, and the death of many more over the next two years, which Charles was either unable or unwilling to prevent.
-Throughout the early 1680s the Whig element in Parliament attempted to remove James as successor to the throne.
+Charles's brother and heir, James, Duke of York (later James II), converted to Catholicism in 1668–1669.
+When Titus Oates in 1678 alleged a (totally imaginary) "Popish Plot" to assassinate Charles and put James in his place, he unleashed a wave of parliamentary and public hysteria that led to the execution of 17 Catholics on the scaffold, and the deaths of many more over the next two years, which Charles was either unable or unwilling to prevent.
+Throughout the early 1680s, the Whig element in Parliament attempted to remove James as successor to the throne.
 Their failure saw James become, in 1685, Britain's first openly Catholic monarch since Mary I (and last to date).
-He promised religious toleration for Catholic and Protestants on an equal footing, but it is in doubt whether he did this to gain support from Dissenters or whether he was truly committed to tolerance (seventeenth century Catholic regimes in Spain and Italy, for example, were hardly tolerant of Protestantism, while those in France and Poland had practiced forms of toleration).
+He promised religious toleration for Catholic and Protestants on an equal footing, but it is in doubt whether he did this to gain support from Dissenters or whether he was truly committed to tolerance (seventeenth-century Catholic regimes in Spain and Italy, for example, were hardly tolerant of Protestantism, while those in France and Poland had practised forms of toleration).

 James earnestly tried "to improve the position of his fellow Catholics" and did so "in such an inept way that he aroused the fears of both the Anglican establishment and the Dissenters.
 In the process, he encouraged converts like the poet John Dryden, who wrote "The Hind and the Panther", to celebrate his conversion.
 Protestant fears mounted as James placed Catholics in the major commands of the existing standing army, dismissed the Protestant Bishop of London and dismissed the Protestant fellows of Magdalen College and replaced them with a wholly Catholic board.
 The last straw was the birth of a Catholic heir in 1688, portending a return to a pre-Reformation Catholic dynasty.
-Observing this was Princess Mary, James' daughter by his first wife, and her husband Stadhouder Willem,' whose wife stood to lose her future thrones through this new arrival."
+Observing this was Princess Mary, James' daughter by his first wife, and her husband Stadhouder Willem,' whose wife stood to lose her future thrones through this new arrival".